ivanvit100/TODOList/README.md

 ## 🌐 Features

 The TODO List module allows users to manage their tasks effectively.
 It provides functionalities to create, update, delete, and view tasks.
 Basically may contains only one user.
 All user tasks protected by password.
+HTML/CSS support: style and structure your notes.
+Browser mode: some links inserted as task descriptions can be opened and viewed directly from the application's web interface.

-In development: possibility to use HTML and direct links to resources, Telegram bot functionality.
+In development: possibility to use HTML, Telegram bot functionality.

-There are plans to add multi-user capability, different encryption and data storage methods.
+There are plans to add multi-user capability, different encryption methods.

 ## 📥 Installation